-Select Business School offerings, excluding core courses, are open to Columbia University graduate degree candidates and postbaccalaureate students in the School of Professional Studies.
-Non-Business School students may take no more than 3 credits of business school courses per semester and no more than 12 credits during their entire Columbia course of study.
-Please navigate to Cross-Registration for Non-MBA students, Executive MBA Course Cross-Registration, or PhD Cross Registration for complete information about the cross-registration procedure for Columbia Business School.
+Select Business School offerings, excluding core courses, are open to Columbia University graduate degree candidates and Visiting Postbaccalaureate Studies students in the School of Professional Studies.
+SPS students may take no more than 3 credits of Business School courses per semester and no more than 12 credits during their entire Columbia course of study.

+Please navigate to Cross-Registration for Non-CBS Students for complete information about the cross-registration procedure for Columbia Business School.